ecmwf/metview-docs/docs/api/functions/interpolate.rst

 =============

+.. py:function:: interpolate(fs, lats, lons)
-.. py:function:: interpolate(fs, lat, lon)
+.. py:function:: interpolate(fs, location)
-.. py:function:: interpolate(fs, locations)
+.. py:function:: interpolate(fs, gpt)
    :noindex:

    Interpolate the values of ``fs`` to a given location(s) using **bilinear** interpolation.

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
+   :param lats: target latitude(s)
+   :type lats: number or ndarray
-   :param lat: latitude of target location
+   :param lons: target longitudes(s)
-   :type lat: number
+   :type lons: number or ndarray
-   :param lon: longitude of target location
+   :param location: single target location defined as a list of [lat, lon]
-   :type lon: number
+   :type location: list
-   :param locations: multiple target locations
+   :param gpt: input geopoints
-   :type locations: list or :class:`Geopoints`
+   :type gpt: :class:`Geopoints`
    :rtype: number or ndarray or :class:`Geopoints` or None

-   A **single target location** can be defined with ``lat`` and ``lon`` or by specifying a list of [lat, lon] as ``locations``.
-If ``fs`` has only one field, a number is returned; otherwise a 1D-ndarray is returned.
+   The interpolated point extraction depends on the arguments:

+   * ``location`` defines a single location.
+The return value is a number when ``fs`` only contains one field, and a list otherwise.
 Where it is not possible to generate a sensible value due to lack of valid data in ``fs``, None is returned.

+   * ``lats`` and ``lons`` can define either a single location (as number) or multiple locations (as ndarray).
+If a single location is specified the return value is the same as for ``location``.
+For multiple locations an ndarray is returned (or a list of ndarrays if there are multiple fields).
-   For multiple target locations ``locations`` must be a :class:`Geopoints` and in this case the first field in ``fs`` is interpolated for each position of the :class:`Geopoints`.
-The output is then another :class:`Geopoints` taking the date, time and level from ``fs``.
-Where it is not possible to generate a sensible value due to lack of valid data in the fieldset NaN is used (this can be removed from the output with :func:`remove_missing_values`).
+   * when ``gpt`` is specified only the first field of ``fs`` is used.
+The result is a :class:`Geopoints` containing the the nearest gridpoint values for all the locations in ``gpt`` and taking the date, time and level from ``fs``.
+Where it is not possible to generate a sensible value due to lack of valid data in ``fs``, NaN is used (this value can be removed from the output with the function :func:`remove_missing_values`).

    .. note::
       A similar function, :func:`nearest_gridpoint`, also exists.